fofr/sam-and-paul.com/source/_posts/tembe-elephant-park.md

 Time to act; against the whirr of the diesel engines and under flashlight the vets begin.
 We get out and watch.
 At any time two of us keep lookout, rotating high powered beams, inspecting bushes for cat’s eyes, listening out for elephants.
 Leo clutches his rifle.
 Meanwhile the vets administer antidotes for the dart sedatives, they take blood and hair samples to test for diseases, check the cats’ health, and prepare a collar.
 Every now and then a vet taps each lion’s ears, looking for reflex responses, making sure they aren’t waking up.

+{% vim 192926513 %}
+Video of preparing bait and vets working on lions
+{% endvim %}

+{% figure tembe-vets-at-work-on-lion.jpg landscape %}
+Vets working on the sedated lion, preparing to collar and taking blood samples
+{% endfigure %}

+{% figure tembe-paul-besides-sedated-lions.jpg landscape %}
+Me besides the lions and vets
+{% endfigure %}

 The lions are huge, their paws as big as my head, their body’s weigh over 200kg.
 I put my hand on their warm belly and feel them inhale and exhale, their fur is wiry.
 What an unbelievable experience.
 Us volunteers stand in awe, trying not to get in anyone’s way, thankful simply to be here, shining torches when the vets need more light.

+{% figure tembe-sedated-lion.jpg landscape %}
+One of the sedated male lions
+{% endfigure %}

 "The mother is watching us", in the bushes a set of cat’s eyes.
 She’s hanging around, clearly concerned for her sons, but she doesn’t approach.
 It’s unnerving to be standing in the dark knowing there’s an anxious lion watching you.
 But the work is wrapping up.

 The collaring took half an hour; now one sub adult male has a GPS store-onboard collar, which also emits a VHF radio _beep_; we can track this pride’s movement and find them with telemetry.
 Job done.
 We head for home, its been a long but incredible day.
 Hayden and the vet stay with the lions; to make sure nothing happens while they sleep, and that they wake safely.
 In the morning we’d try and track them.

+{% figure tembe-lion-with-new-collar.jpg landscape %}
+Lion with his new collar
+{% endfigure %}